karbassi/mastery-curriculum/2_variables_and_statements.md

 For numbers, each number that's created:

 * Knows how much it's worth, and
-* Knows how to interact with other objects (especially numbers).
+* Knows how to interact with other objects (especially other numbers).

 <gif demonstrating numbers linking to other numbers to interact.
 Use 'flow of information' lines to differentiate from pointers>